huiwoni/TISR-Challenge/README.md

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 python -m torch.distributed.launch --nproc_per_node=8 --master_port=4321 hat/train.py -opt options/train/train_HAT_SRx2_from_scratch.yml --launcher pytorch
 ```
-- Note that the default batch size per gpu is 4, which will cost about 20G memory for each GPU.

 The training logs and weights will be saved in the `./experiments` folder.

-## Results
-The inference results on benchmark datasets are available at [Google Drive](https://drive.google.com/drive/folders/1t2RdesqRVN7L6vCptneNRcpwZAo-Ub3L?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1CQtLpty-KyZuqcSznHT_Zw) (access code: 63p5).

-## Contact
-If you have any question, please email chxy95@gmail.com or join in the [Wechat group of BasicSR](https://github.com/XPixelGroup/BasicSR#-contact) to discuss with the authors.